Australian PM Rudd makes last-ditch plea to voters as polls slip

 A Galaxy poll in newspapers belonging to media magnate Rupert Murdoch gave opposition leader Tony Abbott a 53 to 47 percent lead over Labor, enough to deliver a convincing parliamentary majority to the conservatives on Saturday after six years in the wilderness.

 Major weekend newspapers across the country also called for a switch in government.
-Sydney's mass-selling Sun-Herald criticised Rudd's centre-left Labor as "negative, incoherent, incohesive and, the worst of all, uninspiring".
+Sydney's mass-selling Sun-Herald criticized Rudd's centre-left Labor as "negative, incoherent, incohesive and, the worst of all, uninspiring".

 The apparent malaise among a majority of Australia's 14 million voters, for whom voting is compulsory, comes despite the country being in its 22nd year of unbroken growth and with joblessness at a relatively low 5.7 percent.